aaronmsimon/unity-kings-of-the-beach/README.md

 - Refactor athlete: move anything only for the player to that class - athletestate should be playerstate, teammatestate
 - adjust code for considering which side of court player is on (tracking hits, aim, etc)
 - Refactor Athlete Update() - new additions for checking ball touch, etc should be separate function for switching sides
-- NEXT: refactor State Machines to proper ones - not the enum style
+- Teammate becomes AI with proper state machines

 #### Concepts/Ideas
 - use right stick to reach for ball on dig